-The Department for Education state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+The Department for Education states that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-At Our Lady of Lourdes Primary School these values are reinforced regularly and in the following ways.
+At Our Lady of Lourdes Primary School these values are reinforced regularly and in the following ways:

 The Rule of Law

 Within school, pupils are actively encouraged to make independent choices knowing that they are in a safe and supportive environment.
 We encourage pupils to embrace their life fully, trusting in God's love.
-As a school we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment, an empowering education and a curriculum based upon clear values of the Catholic Faith.
+As a school, we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment, an empowering education and a curriculum based upon clear values of the Catholic Faith.
 We hold life as sacred and God given.
 Our pupils are encouraged to value the uniqueness of each individual.
-They are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety.
+They are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of Online Safety.

 Respect is one of our core values and key to our school rules.
 We model relationships based on mutual respect, trust and compassion.
 Our staff, parents and pupils were fully involved in our ‘mission statement’ when it was created.
-In Spring 2016, pupils were asked to create a school prayer based on our mission statement.
 It is deeply embedded in all that we do at the school.
 The pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have and to everything, however big or small.
 We strive to show God's word through all we do and say.

 Tolerance of Those With Different Faiths And Beliefs

 Religious Education provides pupils with a deep understanding of their own faith as well as awareness of the faith and traditions of other religious communities as a basis for understanding and respecting them.
 Our Lady of Lourdes enhances pupils' understanding of different faiths and beliefs through religious education studies.
-Our pupils understanding is enhanced further by supplementary work through CAFOD, our PSHE work, visits to places of worship and welcoming visitors of other faiths.
+Our pupils' understanding is enhanced further by supplementary work through CAFOD, our PSHE work, visits to places of worship and welcoming visitors of other faiths.
 Our pupils gain an enhanced understanding of their place in a culturally diverse society.